 - Classified sites like Craigslist – Also passive, but at least you’re opening it up to many more people.

 - Zillow – The vast majority of both renters and buyers find their homes on websites like Zillow.
 It’s clean, it works, and it shows a lot of important information.
 And it’s free to post, so why not?

 - Tell friends and family – This is getting into a more active realm.
-Tell your friends and family that you’re putting your house up for rent.
-That way if they happen to know someone looking to move into your area, they can refer you a potential tenant.
+Tell your friends and family that you’re renting your house.
+That way, if they happen to know someone looking to move into your area, they can refer you to a potential tenant.

-Marketing isn’t the hardest part of learning how to rent out your house, though.
-Let’s move onto perhaps the most critical thing to do.
+However, marketing isn’t the hardest part of learning how to rent out your house.
+Let’s move on to perhaps the most critical thing to do.